 Fred’s behavioural report that John had on file, was obtained only a few months before he was confronted by this challenge, and the report simply confirmed his understanding of Fred’s behaviour.
 Fred seemed to be quite an outgoing person who was competitive and decisive but also had persuasive and friendly traits in his style.

-Our affiliate also explained to John that perhaps Fred was suffering from stress and if this was so, he could well have reverted back to his natural behavioural style because it is the style that requires the least amount of energy.
+Our reseller also explained to John that perhaps Fred was suffering from stress and if this was so, he could well have reverted back to his natural behavioural style because it is the style that requires the least amount of energy.

 It was therefore important to understand Fred’s true natural unconscious style, and this was defined by a FinxS Report.